moconnell9/ios-introduction/README.md

     - Swiftlint [helps enforce best practices](https://theswiftpost.co/using-swiftlint-and-danger-for-swift-best-practices/)
 - [How object oriented is Swift?](https://skookum.com/blog/swift-blurs-the-lines-of-programming-paradigms)
 	- you can subclass classes, and you can override functions in subclasses, but enums and structs are not really OO
-- What is a workspace?
-    - Xcode 3 introduced the subproject, which is a parent-child relationship, e.g. the parent can reference its child target, but not vice versa
-    - Xcode 4 introduced the workspace, which is a sibling relationship, meaning that any project can reference projects in the same workspace